Sweet and Sour Chicken

 Remove the chicken then bring the oil temperature back up to 350F and fry a second time for an additional 1-2 minutes until the chicken is dark golden brown and crispy!

-Heat 1 tbsp of neutral oil in a wok or large pan over high heat and sauté the peppers and onions for 1 minute.
+In a wok or large pan over high heat, add 1 tbsp of neutral oil and cook the peppers and onions for 1 minute.
+Add pineapple and cook for another 30 seconds.

-Add the premixed sauce to the peppers and onions and mix until the sauce has thickened slightly.
-Add back the chicken and give it a good mix to combine and the pieces are thoroughly coated!
+Add the premixed sauce and combine with peppers and onions until the sauce has thickened slightly.
+Add back the chicken and toss to combine and enjoy your Sweet and Sour Chicken!

 The cooking process for the sauce is FAST so it’s a great idea to premix your sauce together, then add it straight into the pan!
 The corn starch will help thicken the sauce into that velvety texture that Chinese restaurants made so famous.